 7. Unroll the print and remove the tissue paper – the print will be flattened.

-Yes I can but what will help me greatly is if you browse my African wildlife photography and tell me what sort of images you are interested in?
+Yes I can but what will help me greatly is if you browse my African wildlife prints for sale and tell me what sort of images you are interested in?
 I can then send you more options in a single email, to help you along in your selection process.
-It is unfortunately not feasible to place all my wildlife photography for sale onto my website, so by all means if you like what you see, and if you want to see more of a specific concept, colour, animal or location, then please do send me a request.
+It is unfortunately not feasible to place all my fine art wildlife photography onto my website, so by all means if you like what you see, and if you want to see more of a specific concept, colour, animal or location; then please do send me a request.
 I collect my African wildlife prints painstakingly and meticulously, so I will not send you dozens of photographs, as I am a wildlife artist rather than a stock library.
-But, in most instances I certainly can send you a few more options to choose from, making your selection process personal and unique.
+But, in most instances, I certainly can send you a few more options to choose from, making your selection process personal and unique.

-All the wildlife photos that you see on this website or my social media profiles are offered as limited edition wildlife prints only.
-You can email me and enquire about purchasing any photo of mine but all my wildlife photographs for sale are limited edition pieces only.
+All the wildlife photos that you see on this website or my du Toit instagram and facebook page are offered as limited edition wildlife prints only.
+You can email me and enquire about purchasing any photo of mine but all my African wildlife prints for sale are limited edition pieces only.
 Every photograph I put out is a work of carefully considered art and I therefore do not distinguish between open and closed editions.
-I do however distinguish between my collection, please see the pricing tables higher up on this page.
+I do however distinguish between my various fine art wildlife photography collections, please see the pricing tables higher up on this page.

 From the time you get a reply, your African wildlife print usually takes 4 weeks to arrive at your door.
 If you need it sooner, then this is sometimes possible.